on4r4p/Copernicus/README.md

 5. If strict search result failed for one website try another finding method helped by a list of words provided by user.

-6. Search in french city specified by user for family name ,adresses,phone numbers.
+6. Search in a french's city specified by user for family name ,adresses,phone numbers.
-Search in all regions in France for family name ,adresses,phone numbers.
+Search  all regions in France for family name ,adresses,phone numbers.
- Search in all cities in France with more than 10 thousand inhabitants for family name ,adresses,phone numbers (never tested  yet suspected to block your ip)
+ Search  all cities in France with more than 10 thousand inhabitants for family name ,adresses,phone numbers (never tested  yet suspected to block your ip)

-7. Search in United-Kingdom city specified by user for family name ,adresses,phone numbers.
+7. Search in United-Kingdom a city specified by user for family name ,adresses,phone numbers.
- Search in all cities in United-Kingdom for family name ,adresses,phone numbers.
+ Search  all cities in United-Kingdom for family name ,adresses,phone numbers.

-8. Search in spanish city specified by user for family name ,adresses,phone numbers.
+8. Search in a spanish's city specified by user for family name ,adresses,phone numbers.
- Search in all cities in Spain for family name ,adresses,phone numbers.
+ Search all cities in Spain for family name ,adresses,phone numbers.

-9. Search in russian city specified by user for family name ,adresses,phone numbers.
+9. Search in a russian city's specified by user for family name ,adresses,phone numbers.
- Search in all cities in Russia for family name ,adresses,phone numbers.
+ Search all cities in Russia for family name ,adresses,phone numbers.

+10. Search in an american's city specified by user for family name ,adresses,phone numbers.
-10. Search in all States of Usa for family name ,adresses,phone numbers.
+ Search all States of Usa for family name ,adresses,phone numbers.

+11. Search german's city specified by user for family name ,adresses,phone numbers.
+ Search all cities in Germany for family name ,adresses,phone numbers.

-11. Search social relations with Lullar if email is provided
+12. Search social relations with Lullar if email is provided

-12. Then make a graph in neo4j .
+13. Then make a graph in neo4j .

 ^(Consider downloading [Linkification](https://addons.mozilla.org/fr/firefox/addon/linkification/)  for Firefox or [Clickable links](https://chrome.google.com/webstore/detail/clickable-links/mgamelhnfokapndfdodnmfiningckjia) for Chrome if you want to work directly in neo4j .)^